vgrem/phpSPO/README.md

 ﻿### About
-Office 365 Library for PHP.
+Microsoft 365 Library for PHP.
-A REST/OData based client library for Office 365.
+A REST/OData based client library for Microsoft 365.

 ### Usage